-Grump Central Logbook: Week of 1 July 2018
+Grump Central Archive: Week of 1 July 2018

 Saturday, 7 July.
 Friday started out with a wicked thunderstorm, and continued with periodic downpours throughout the day.
 Although it ended with a wonderful light show (above) and glimmer of hope—I must have read "a couple of weeks [until closing]" in the text from my lawyer a hundred times—five minutes later I found one of my kids isn't acting right.
 I'll know later today if it means another trip to the animal emergency center.
 I simply cannot enjoy one instant of good news without some bad news to counter it.
 Welcome to my life: a perpetual Kobayashi Maru test.